Memory comes in three popular forms: RAM chips, ROM chips, and disks.

 Here are the cheapest good drives:

-Each of those drives is IDE.
+Each of those drives is IDE and includes a 128K buffer.
 You can get those prices from these discount dealers:

 Those prices are for just the bare drive; add $30 for an installation kit.